Last Update: January, 2024

 We feel we have the right to ask for permission for any site to directly link to our source code archives.
 There are two technical reasons for this: 1) the archives can be moved, deleted or renamed at anytime; 2) there exists important information about the archives that need to be seen by potential users.

-Spiders, Search Engines and other Bots that do not read or do not abide by our "robots.txt" file are in violation of netiquette and will be banned.
+Spiders, Search Engines and other Bots that do not read or do not abide by the "robots.txt" exclusion standard are in violation of netiquette and will be banned.

 Bots that continually download our source code archives (ZIP files) will be banned.

-If you consistently lie about your referrer you will be discovered and you might be banned.
+If you consistently lie about your referer [sic] you will be banned.

 User Agent Strings

-If you consistently vary your user agent string you will be discovered and considered suspicious and you might be banned.
+If you consistently vary your user agent string you will be considered suspicious and you might be banned.
 (A Bot that does not use an agent string will be denied.)

-If you explicitly request files or directories that do not exist — and therefore there are no links to them in any of our pages — you will be discovered and you will be banned.
+If you explicitly request files or directories that do not exist — and therefore there are no links to them in any of our pages — you will be banned.

-1. There are a couple of websites that purport to be Program Archive sites or something, which scour the Internets and create pages around other people's work — those websites have "hosted" THIS program for example, never having contacted us.
+- There are a couple of websites that purport to be Program Archive sites or something, which scour the Internets and create pages around other people's work — those websites have "hosted" THIS program for example, never having contacted us.
 They do us and their visitors a disservice for they falsely represent us as in partnership with them.
 We are not.
 (That code has been long gone...)